-Destruction/Damage/Vandalism of Property (except "Arson") - To

-willfully or maliciously destroy,

-damage, deface, or otherwise injure

-real or personal property without the

-consent of the owner or the person

-having custody or control of it.
+Destruction/Damage/Vandalism of Property (except "Arson") - To willfully or maliciously destroy, damage, deface, or otherwise injure real or personal property without the consent of the owner or the person having custody or control of it.
 Intimidation - To unlawfully place another person in reasonable fear of bodily harm through the use of threatening words and/or other conduct, but without displaying a weapon or subjecting the victim to actual physical attack.

-Larceny-Theft - The unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another.
+Larceny-Theft - The unlawful taking, carrying, leading or riding away of property from the possession or constructive possession of another, regardless of the value of the items or items taken.
 (Note: Constructive possession is defined by Black's Law Dictionary, 6th ed. as "where one does not have physical custody or possession, but is in a position to exercise dominion or control over a thing.")

-- a.
-Pocket-Picking The theft of articles from another person's physical possession by stealth where the victim usually does not become immediately aware of the theft. - b.
-Purse-Snatching The grabbing or snatching of a purse, handbag, etc., from the physical possession of another person. - c.
-Shoplifting The theft, by someone other than an employee of the victim, of goods or merchandise exposed for sale. - d.
-Theft from Building A theft from within a building that is either open to the general public or where the offender has legal access. - e.
-Theft from Coin-Operated g.
-Theft of Motor Vehicle Parts or Accessories - The theft of any part or accessory affixed to the interior or exterior of a motor vehicle in a manner which would make the item an attachment of the vehicle, or necessary for its operation.
+a.
+Pocket-Picking - The theft of articles from another person's physical possession by stealth where the victim usually does not become immediately aware of the theft.

+b.
+Purse-Snatching - The grabbing or snatching of a purse, handbag, etc., from the physical possession of another person.

+c.
+Shoplifting - The theft, by someone other than an employee of the victim, of goods or merchandise exposed for sale.

+d.
+Theft from Building - A theft from within a building that is either open to the general public or where the offender has legal access.
-Machine or Device A theft from

-a machine or device which is

-operated or activated by the use of
+e.
+Theft from Coin-Operated Machine or Device - A theft from a machine or device which is operated or activated by the use of coins.

-coins.

-- f.
-Theft from Motor Vehicle (Except "Theft of Motor Vehicle Parts or Accessories") The theft of articles from a motor vehicle, whether locked or unlocked.
+f.
+Theft from Motor Vehicle (Except "Theft of Motor Vehicle Parts or Accessories") - The theft of articles from a motor vehicle, whether locked or unlocked.